zooboole/myweb/readme.md

 ![screenshot](ui/images/myweb.png)

 There are two purposes for this project.
-One came from talking to SME's where really they just want something light - a basic website  of static pages,a contact form where people can get back to them  & functionality of being able to submit a blog (including a picture) into a GUI on the live web site.
+One came from talking to SME business  where really they just want something light - a basic website  of static pages,a contact form where people can get back to them  & functionality of being able to submit  blogs (including a picture) they can do themselves by just pasting text into a GUI on the live web site.

-Also if they need help from someone , they want it to be fairly easy for someone with a little PHP knowledge to be able to do this.One thing about fatfree is its very easy to use your own PHP classes & native PHP
+Also if they need help from someone , they want it to be fairly easy for someone with a little PHP knowledge to be able to do this.One thing about fatfree is its very easy to use your own PHP classes, native PHP & edit code.